cirosantilli/algorithm-cheat/README.md

-Computer science topics.
+# Computer Science

-#Tips
+Practical and theoretical topics.

+## Tips

-##Operating system choice
+### Operating system choice

 Use Linux because it is free and open source and better than windows for programming.

-##Make cheatsheets
+### Make cheatsheets

 Everything you learn, write it down!
 You will forget it later.

-If there is a good link or book, save the link or the book page!
+If there is a good link or book, save the link or the book page.

-If possible make assertions like C, Java or python `assert` statements, so you can be sure that what you think is right is right.
+If possible make assertions like C, Java or Python `assert` statements, so you can be sure that what you think is right is right.

 Publish your cheats so that others can use them too.

+Always use correct grammar, and make things as understandable as possible.

-##Build your CV
+### Build your CV

 Keep a list of:

 - open source contributions with importance of each contribution.
 Example: <http://www.cirosantilli.com/contrib>
 - a self evaluation of what you know about programming.
 Example: <http://www.cirosantilli.com/self-evaluation>

-##How to type
+### How to type

 - user four fingers
 - use closes finger